 Locate the glossary that distinguishes between the “Fill Date” and the “Ordered On” date.

-Because there will be some changes to the MHV Pharmacy site, and we wanted to combine a few pages into one because they all have the same information.
+Because there will be some changes to the Pharmacy site, and we wanted to combine a few pages into one because they all have the same information.
 However, we don’t want it to be a surprise to you, so out of these four options, which would you rather see to notify you that the look of the site is going to be a little different?
-(Show the following)
+(Show the following) Suggested replacement: Occasionally we make changes to the My HealtheVet pharmacy site.
+I’m going to show you four different options we have for notifying you that something has changed.
+Please tell me your impressions of each option.
+(Slowly, show them each option mockup and ask for their feedback.)

 Pop up